documentationfor yFiles for HTML 3.0.0.1

 Relevant Demos: React, React Class Components, React Component Node Style, React JSX Component StyleStarter kit: React (GitHub)

-If you want to use the yWorks Optimizer, it depends on the tooling of your React application.
+If you want to use the yWorks Optimizer, its configuration depends on the tooling of your React application.
+Since most React templates and meta-frameworks use Vite, see the Vite section for configuration details.